abentley/oaf/README.md

 All commands not listed by `nit help` will automatically fall through to `git`.
 So `nit write-tree -h` is the same as `git write-tree -h`.

+# Extensions
+Because `nit` falls through to `git`, `nit` will also fall through to external git commands.
+So `git-lfs` can also be invoked as `nit lfs`.
+Currently, Nit does not have native support for extension.

 # Interoperability
 Nit is a front-end for Git, so all of its operations on repositories are performed by invoking Git commands.
 Everything it does could be accomplished by a series of Git commands.

 Some Git users embrace treating the current branch's commits as special, but this is not a default in Git, resulting in:

 * some animosity towards merges, since they mess up the default logs
 * Git users messing up the first-parent ancestry through: